-- any untrue statement defamatory of any candidate (e.g. under the Defamation Act 1992); - an imitation voting document which has the names of the candidates with any direction or indication as to the candidate a person should vote for, or in any way contains such direction or indication likely to influence the voter.
+- any untrue statement defamatory of any candidate (e.g. under the Defamation Act 1992); - an imitation voting document which has the names of the candidates with any direction or indication as to the candidate a person should vote for, or in any way contains such direction or indication likely to influence the voter; - an imitation voting document which has the Maaori ward poll question with any direction or indication as to how a person should vote, or in any way contains such direction or indication likely to influence the voter.